Layer-Edge/rust-block-reader/README.md

 ## Rust Block Reader

-A lightweight Rust service for ingesting zk proofs and related on-chain signals (block hashes, headers, merkle roots, events) from multiple protocols, and preparing them for integration into LayerEdge's Aggregation & Verification Layer.
+A lightweight Rust service for ingesting zk proofs and related on-chain signals (block hashes, headers, merkle roots, events) from multiple protocols, and preparing them for integeration into LayerEdge's Aggregation & Verification Layer.
 It exposes functionality via:

 - CLI modes: test, REST API server, background loop, or both
 - Minimal HTTP endpoint to enqueue a block number and fetch its hash